6Morpheus6/pinokio-wiki/README.md

 To check the file system of a drive, open your Explorer, right-click on the drive letter and select ***Properties***.

 ![drive menu](Images/drive_menu.png "right-click drive") ![drive properties](Images/drive_properties.png "drive properties")

+### What means "ENOENT: no such file or directory"

+This kind of error occurs when a file, module or any component needed for the App is missing.
+To find out which component is missing, have a look at the Terminal / Server or restart the App.
+The last lines of the messages in the Terminal when the App has launched reveal the real problem.
+Common issues are, *"Module Not Found Error: No module named..."* or *"Out Of Memory Error"*.

+- Missing modules can often be fixed by reinstalling the App.
+- Out of Memory Errors can be fixed by
+  - decreasing the size of an image
+  - decreasing the number of images you created simultaneously
+  - or using a smaller model (in some Stable Diffusion based Apps).
+  > In other cases, there is no way to reduce memory consumption, which means that this particular application cannot be used with the current hardware.

+If reinstalling the App in case of a missing module doesn't help, or if you are unsure about the cause, please make a screenshot of the error in the Terminal / Server and post it in [quick-questions][ququ] or hit the ***Report Bug button*** and post your logs.zip together with a screenshot of the Terminal / Server and a brief description of the problem in the [forum][foru].

 ## Troubleshooting